brainhack-school2020/Alex-A14_Brainhack2020/README.md

 ### Tools

-The "project template" project will rely on the following technologies:
+The project will rely on the following technologies:
- * [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text.
+ * This README is built in [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text.
- * The [Hugo website framework](https://gohugo.io) which is used by the BHS website.
-This makes it possible to easily add the markdown project description to the website.
+ * The main summary and results of the project will live in a [Jupyter Notebook](https://jupyter.org/index.html)
  * Adding the project to the website relies on github, through pull requests.

 ### Data

-Ultimately, the project template will be used by all BHS participants.
-Data on the different projects will be aggregareted on the [following page](https://school.brainhackmtl.org/project).
-This will serve as an additional example gallery in the years to come for future brainhack school students.
-Many reports from [BHS 2019](https://github.com/mtl-brainhack-school-2019) already used this template.
+OpenNeuro

 ### Deliverables